 What is Gene Therapy?

-According to Achars, gene therapy is “a novel approach to treat, cure, or ultimately prevent disease by changing the expression of a person’s genes.”
+Gene Therapy Technology: According to Achars, genetic therapy is “a novel approach to treat, cure, or ultimately prevent disease by changing the expression of a person’s genes.”
 Genetic disorders are typically the result of proteins not being made correctly — or not being made at all.
-Gene therapy works by deactivating, repairing, or replacing dysfunctional genes so that they, well, function.
+Gene therapy steps work by deactivating, repairing, or replacing dysfunctional genes through gene transfer therapy so that they, well, function.
 Much like a programmer might alter a few lines of buggy computer code, scientists hope to one day be able to go into our DNA and tweak it, sequence by sequence.

-For this to happen, however, researchers must (a) develop methods for delivering gene therapies and (b) deepen their understanding of our genetic code.
+For this to happen, however, researchers must (a) develop methods for delivering genetic therapy and gene transfer therapy and (b) deepen their understanding of our genetic code, gene therapy technology and viral vector gene therapy.
 Right now, researchers are particularly interested in how genes relate to disease expression.
 For diseases believed to be caused by a single gene, this process is fairly straightforward.
 Already, scientists have identified some 10,000 diseases that fall into this category.

 The difficulty, however, lies in pinning down diseases that are caused by multiple genes or multiple gene expressions.
 It’s far easier to find an out-of-tune piano by playing each key.
 For diseases caused by multiple genes, the genetic song becomes much more complex.